ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 2) The scala script is the client serving as the proxy for the python stub model, python factory, and python factory of factories.

 3) The python server program is located in the python folder.
 The python commands that handle command messages sent from the scala client are found in the python commands directory.
-They are loaded in pythonserver.py:67
+They are loaded by this function called from the pythonserver.py program:

+	def importPackageByName(moduleName, name):
+		"""
+		Import the class 'name' found in package 'moduleName'.
+The moduleName may be a sub-package (e.g., the module is found in the 'commands' sub-package in the use below).
+		"""
+		try:
+			print "load moduleName = " + moduleName
+			module = __import__(moduleName, globals(), locals(), [name])
+		except ImportError:
+			return None
+		return getattr(module, name)

 4) The server commands are: 'addModel', 'removeModel', 'serverStatus', 'executeModel', 'stopServer'.
-Notice that the names of these commands **_EXACTLY_** match the main stem of the python source files in the _commands_ subdirectory.
+Notice that the names of these commands _**EXACTLY**_ match the main stem of the python source files in the _commands_ subdirectory.
 This is important.
 As written the file name is used as the command name when building the function dispatch dictionary in the server.

 5) The _modelsToLoad_ directory contain the sample models to test the server.
 It is these files that you will add to the server.
 Currently there is an add, divide, multiply and subtract "model" available.
 They all take a list of numbers as their principal argument and return result only from it.
 The _models_ directory is where the model source will land for the addModel command.
 The first path in PYTHONPATH's value is assumed writable and used to construct the path for the path/_models/$modelName_.py file.

-6) There are some (but not enough) semantic checking for arguments.
+6) There is _some_ (but not enough) semantic checking for arguments.
 On the server side and in the model implementations, it will be quite easy to cause the python to throw exceptions.
-Any demo (if it is your intention to do that) should have prepared and tested commands with admonishment that this is just a prototype, blah blah.
+Any demo (if it is your intention to do that) should have pre-prepared and tested commands with admonishment that this is just a prototype, blah blah.
 Of special note is that there are no state transition type checks.
-If you failed to add a server before trying to add a model... o well.
+For example, if you failed to add a server before trying to add a model... o well.

 7) All server commands share the argument list.
 For example, here is the executeModel.py command: